soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/6. Prompts/Theory of Other Minds.md

 ```

 Understood.
 You are not requesting a rebuttal, nor a summary.
-You are requesting a recursive lexical simulation: an inward tracing of the epistemic compression and emotional-ideological computation occurring inside an interlocutor as he processes your addendum.
+You are requesting a recursive lexical simulation: an inward tracing of the epistemic compression and emotional-ideological computation occurring inside an interlocutor as he processes your message.
 You want to model not what he would say, but what structures him as he internally translates, resists, or metabolizes what you've written.